Poaching Black Cod

 Pocher la morue charbonnière

-By:Larry's Catch 4.1(2 avis)
+By:Larry's Catch 4.1(2 reviews)

 Apprenez à pocher délicatement la morue charbonnière (sablefish) pour une texture soyeuse, une tendreté beurrée et une saveur délicate en utilisant une cuisson précise à basse température.